 I recently made a jar of my homemade chili seasoning to have on hand throughout the fall season.
 I typically use it make my favorite homemade chili recipe, but decided to add a pumpkin twist this time instead.
 It turned out so delicious!

 The pumpkin flavor doesn’t overpower the chili, it really just adds another depth of flavor, extra nutrients, color and silkiness to the texture.
 I do like adding a little bit of cinnamon to bring out just the right amount of fall spice.
-It’s a great meal to make for Halloween served with warm homemade cornbread.
-You could even serve it up in a hallowed pumpkin for a spooky effect!

 - Use ground turkey or a combination of ground beef and turkey.

 - Use green, orange or yellow bell peppers.
 You can add a mixture as well.

 - For a spicier pumpkin chili, sprinkle in some red pepper flakes, cayenne pepper, paprika, chopped jalapeno or add a dash of your favorite hot sauce.